 In addition, this is a time when most of us take some time off work and may have more time to ourselves.
 If that’s true, you can take advantage of this time and indulge in some rest and relaxation.
 Do you enjoy cuddling up with a cup of hot cocoa (see my Spiced Hot Cocoa recipe below) and a good book in front of a fireplace?
 Does watching classic holiday movies put you in a good mood?
 Or taking an extra-long restorative yoga class?
 Bundling up for a long walk by the beach on a sunny winter day?
 Sleeping in more?

 And don’t forget to…Exercise and Sleep

-Be mindful of this and try to find ways to get in a 10-minute exercise session here and there (no need for a full hour at the gym if you don’t have the time for it – you can split it up in small increments) and make adjustments to your schedule so you can get some extra sleep.
+Be mindful of this and try to find ways to get in a 10-minute exercise session here and there.
+There is no need for a full hour at the gym if you don’t have the time for it.
+You can split your exercise up into small increments and make adjustments to your schedule so you can get some extra sleep.

 Spiced Hot Cocoa

 2 cups lactose-free milk or almond milk

 1 teaspoon cornstarch, dissolved in 1 tablespoon cold water